Wall Street ends volatile week sharply higher

 Analysts now see annual S&P earnings growth of 50.6%, in aggregate, for the Jan-March period, more than triple the rate forecast at the beginning of the quarter, per Refinitiv.

-Major retailers Walmart (WMT.N), Home Depot (HD.N), Target (TGT.N), Lowe's (LOW.N) and others are on the docket next week.
+Major retailers Walmart, Home Depot, Target, Lowe’s and others are on the docket next week.

-Walt Disney Co (DIS.N) shares were driven down 2.6% after subscriber additions to its streaming service fell short of expectations. read more
+Walt Disney Co shares were driven down 2.6% after subscriber additions to its streaming service fell short of expectations.

-Airbnb Inc (ABNB.O) reported a 52% jump in bookings as vaccinations boosted vacation rental demand, driving its stock up 4.0%. read more
+Airbnb Inc reported a 52% jump in bookings as vaccinations boosted vacation rental demand, driving its stock up 4.0%.

 Advancing issues outnumbered declining ones on the NYSE by a 4.63-to-1 ratio; on Nasdaq, a 4.58-to-1 ratio favored advancers.